Healthy Holiday Eating Tips

 The holiday season can be stressful for anyone with strict dietary preferences (vegans, vegetarians), food intolerances and allergies (gluten, lactose) and the generally health-conscious.
 No one, in fact, relishes the idea of gaining the fabled seven pounds that the average American puts on between Thanksgiving and New Year’s Day.
 I’m not convinced of this statistic’s accuracy, but it’s become so emblazoned on our consciousness that just the fear of those extra pounds makes it a force to be reckoned with.
 Still, food-related guilt and fear aren’t choice emotions with which to head into the holiday season.
 To help find balance and joy, here are a few of my favorite ways to celebrate happily as well as healthfully:

-- THINK ETHNICALLY: I enjoy stepping outside of my own cultural heritage to jazz up holiday meals, whether that means making Sephardic dishes for Hanukkah, or Native American dishes for Thanksgiving.
-Ethnic cookery offers—quite literally—a world of options, including the use of creative seasoning and greater use of produce in the menu.
+THINK ETHNICALLY: I enjoy stepping outside of my own cultural heritage to jazz up holiday meals, whether that means making Sephardic dishes for Hanukkah, or Native American dishes (such as Three Sisters Stew, below) for Thanksgiving.
+Ethnic cuisines offer a world of options, including the use of creative seasoning and greater use of produce in the menu.

-- KNOW YOUR GUESTS’ NEEDS: When planning a holiday meal, or any festive meal, I like to ask guests beforehand if they have any dietary restrictions.
-It’s surprising, for example, how many people have gone gluten-free.
+KNOW YOUR GUESTS’ NEEDS: When planning a holiday meal, or any festive meal, I like to ask guests beforehand if they have any dietary restrictions.
+It’s surprising, for example, how many people have gone gluten-free (see Allyson Kramer’s GF Chewy Chocolate Chip Cookies with Dates, below).
 Being able to accommodate everyone is gratifying, and I like everyone to leave the table happy.

-- PROVIDE FOR YOURSELF: If you’re invited to a gathering where you suspect there will be limited food choices, volunteer to bring something healthy, whether an appetizer, a main dish, or a fruity dessert.
+PROVIDE FOR YOURSELF: If you’re invited to a gathering where you suspect there will be limited food choices, volunteer to bring something healthy, whether an appetizer (how about wowing your friends and family with Smoky Vegan Cheddar Cheez, shown at the top of this post), a main dish, or a fruity dessert.
 You’ll ensure your own satisfaction while sharing your good food choices with others.

 - For baking, you can substitute nondairy yogurt, or applesauce for nearly all the fat in a recipe (as I’ve done in the baked goods, above).
 The results are always unbelievably moist.